The Regional Centre for the Safeguarding of Intangible Cultural Heritage in South-Eastern Europe under the auspices of

 The necessary funds for the running costs of the Sofia Centre are provided by the Bulgarian Government.
 For this purpose a specific article in the Bulgarian Cultural Heritage Act is amended.

 Scope: On the last session of the General Assembly, two new member states from South-Eastern Europe were unanimously and enthusiastically welcomed as part of the Centre.
-Until today, their number is 14 member states: Albania, Armenia, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Georgia, Greece, Montenegro, Romania, Serbia, Slovenia, The Former Yugoslav Republic of Macedonia, Turkey and Ukraine.
+Until today, the Regional Centre has 16 Мember States: Albania, Armenia, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Georgia, Greece, Moldova, Montenegro, Romania, Republic of North Macedonia, Serbia, Slovenia, Turkey and Ukraine.
 The scope of the Regional Centre is expected to expand in the forthcoming years.

 Mission of Regional Centre Sofia: